FDag-sc/rob3/README.md

 My Chrome Extension

-## Features
+## TO RUN

-- Feature 1
-- Feature 2
+- npm run watch
+- Go to chrome://extensions
+- Load unpacked pointing to the build folder

 ## Install